prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 The cumulative code for storage and querying can be reused, and when querying, users don’t need to think about the temporality of the metrics - everything just works.
 However, there are downsides elaborated in the Pitfalls section below.

-Prometheus' goal of becoming the best OTEL metrics backend means we should support delta metrics properly.
+Prometheus' goal of becoming the best OTEL metrics backend means it should improve its support for delta metrics, allowing them to be ingested and stored without being transformed into cumulative.

-We propose to add native support for OTEL delta metrics (i.e. metrics ingested via the OTLP endpoint).
-Native support means storing delta metrics without transforming to cumulative, and having functions that behave appropriately for delta metrics.
+We propose some initial steps for delta support in this document.
+These delta features will be experimental and opt-in, allowing us to gather feedback and gain practical experience with deltas before deciding on future steps.

 ### OTEL delta datapoints